Can Dogs Eat Snow Peas? Vet Answer for India

 India's extreme climate variation affects how you should store and serve snow peas to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut snow peas.
-Always refrigerate within 30 minutes of cutting.
+Get it into the fridge within half an hour of cutting.
 Frozen snow peas pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave snow peas out in a bowl for more than 20 minutes in summer temperatures.

 Monsoon humidity (June–September) creates ideal conditions for mould and bacterial growth on snow peas.
-Inspect carefully before serving — discard at any sign of softness, discolouration, or smell.
+Give it a quick look first — any sliminess, browning or sour smell means it goes in the bin, not the dog.
 Buy snow peas fresh and serve the same day rather than storing cut pieces.
-Dogs are more susceptible to food-borne illness during the monsoon period when their gut microbiome is already adapting to the season's changes.
+While a dog's gut re-balances through the rains, contaminated food does the most damage.

 North Indian winters (especially in Delhi, Punjab, UP) bring snow peas to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat snow peas year-round with standard precautions.